ogr09/phantomjs_doc_ja/API-Reference.md

 **Introduced:** PhantomJS 1.6
 This callback is invoked when there is a JavaScript `window.callPhantom` call made on the web page.
 The only argument passed to the callback is a data object.

+**Note**: `window.callPhantom` is still an experimental API.
+In the near future, it will be likely replaced with a message-based solution which will still provide the same functionality.

 Although there are many possible use cases for this inversion of control, the primary one so far is to prevent the need for a PhantomJS script to be continually polling for some variable on the web page.

 Example: